 Such was our love for the trusty pillows, we soldiered on with them.
 They provided adequate cover for Levi as we bunkered him down behind a wall of pillows in the first four months when I left for work in the morning.
 As he slept between us, the pillows were a comfortable barrier which prevented him from rolling over.

-Them trusty pillows also saw through some difficult periods in the last year when Michele had to tend to Levi alone while nursing a raging fever, and likewise Levi too when a life-threatening 40 degree fever brought down a laughing, excitable baby to a crying mess.
+Them trusty pillows also saw through some difficult periods in the last year when Michele had to tend to Levi alone while nursing a raging fever, and likewise, Levi too when a life-threatening 40 degrees fever brought down a laughing, excitable baby to a crying mess.

-Until then, we’d just have to keep wondering how much more comfortable our sleeps would be had we paid $70 for a top of the line pillow.
+Until then, we’d just have to keep wondering how much more comfortable our nights of sleep would be had we paid $70 for a top of the line pillow.